abeduplaa/caltrans-data-exploration/README.md

 Note: Use python 3.6 and make sure to install the requirements. (`pip install -r requirements.txt`)

+## Pre-cleaned data on S3

+If you just want to analyze the data yourself without downloading and processing it, the dataset is located at: s3://mapd-cloud/DataSets/caltrans_2015_2019

+You can skip steps 1 and 2 if using S3 data

 # 1. Downloading Caltrans Data